 5.)
 Daily Fantasy: It is still a points-based scoring system but instead of drafting for a roster for the whole season, you can pick different teams every game day while working on a budget.
 This video by ESPN is a good way to start you on daily fantasy basketball.

-If you are new to fantasy basketball, I suggest you try every scoring system.
+If you are new to fantasy basketball, I suggest you try every scoring system in order to find the ‘best fantasy basketball scoring system’ for your preference.
 For me, roto and H2H: Each Category leagues get my nod but I also came to like DFS basketball.
-As a true hoops fan, I will never get bored playing fantasy basketball but I have to admit DFS gives you a different kind of thrill.
+As a true hoops fan, I will never get bored playing fantasy basketball but I have to admit DFS – especially daily fantasy basketball – gives you a different kind of thrill and excitement.

 That said, it will always be up to your decision and whatever you come up with, be sure to have FUN while doing it.